Bhopal disaster: Environmental rehabilitation

 When the factory was closed in 1986, pipes, drums and tanks were sold.
 The MIC and the Sevin plants are still there, as are storages of different residues.
 Isolation material is falling down and spreading.
 The area around the plant was used as a dumping area for hazardous chemicals.
-In 1982 tubewells in the vicinity of the UCIL factory had to be abandoned and tests in 1989 performed by UCC's laboratory revealed that soil and water samples collected near the factory and inside the plant were toxic to fish.
+In 1982 tube wells in the vicinity of the UCIL factory had to be abandoned and tests in 1989 performed by UCC's laboratory revealed that soil and water samples collected near the factory and inside the plant were toxic to fish.
 Several other studies had also shown polluted soil and groundwater in the area.
-Reported polluting compounds include 1-naphthol, naphthalene, Sevin, tarry residue, mercury, toxic organochlorines, volatile organochlorine compounds, chromium, copper, nickel, lead, hexachloroethane, hexachlorobutadiene, and the pesticide HCH.
+Reported polluting compounds include 1-naphthol, naphthalene, Sevin, tarry residue, toxic organochlorines, volatile organochlorine compounds, mercury, chromium, copper, nickel, lead, hexachloroethane, hexachlorobutadiene, and the pesticide HCH (Hexachlorocyclohexane).

 In order to provide safe drinking water to the population around the UCIL factory, the government of Madhya Pradesh proposed a water-supply improvement scheme.
 In December 2008, the Madhya Pradesh High Court decided that the toxic waste should be incinerated at Ankleshwar in Gujarat, which was met by protests from activists all over India.
-On 8 June 2012, the Centre for incineration of toxic Bhopal waste agreed to pay ₹250 million to dispose of UCIL chemical plants waste in Germany.
+On 8 June 2012, the centre for incineration of toxic Bhopal waste agreed to pay ₹250 million to dispose of UCIL chemical plants' waste in Germany.
 On 9 August 2012, Supreme court directed the Union and Madhya Pradesh Governments to take immediate steps for disposal of toxic waste lying around and inside the factory within six months.

 A U.S. court rejected the lawsuit blaming UCC for causing soil and water pollution around the site of the plant and ruled that responsibility for remedial measures or related claims rested with the State Government and not with UCC.
 In 2005, the state government invited various Indian architects to enter their "concept for development of a memorial complex for Bhopal gas tragedy victims at the site of Union Carbide".
 In 2011, a conference was held on the site, with participants from European universities which was aimed for the same.

 Occupational and habitation rehabilitation

 Thirty-three of the 50 planned work-sheds for gas victims started.
 All except one was closed down by 1992.
 In 1986, the MP government invested in the Special Industrial Area Bhopal.
 One hundred and fifty-two of the planned 200 work sheds were built and in 2000, 16 were partially functioning.
 It was estimated that 50,000 persons need alternative jobs, and that less than 100 gas victims had found regular employment under the government's scheme.
-The government also planned 2,486 flats in two- and four-story buildings in what is called the "widow's colony" outside Bhopal.
+The government also planned 2,486 flats in two- and four-storey buildings in what is called the "widow's colony" outside Bhopal.
 The water did not reach the upper floors and it was not possible to keep cattle which was their primary occupation.
 Infrastructure like buses, schools, etc. were missing for at least a decade.